Shuffle/Shuffle-docs/docs/API.md

 # Shuffle API
-Documentation for Shuffle API v1.0.
-Will be generated from OpenAPI by Shuffle version 1.0.0 and be replicable in our [API Explorer](https://shuffler.io/apps/edaa73d40238ee60874a853dc3ccaa6f)
+Documentation for Shuffle API.
+Change https://shuffler.io with your local domain/IP for on-premises usage.

 ## Table of contents
 * [Introduction](#introduction)